OPENDAP/bes/modules/dmrpp_module/data/README.md

 # README
 ## Overview
-This "data" directory and it's child "dmrpp" exist in this hierarchy in order to mimic the deployment structure resulting from running "make install".
-Most modules do not need to do this but since dmr++ files reference other files, and they do so using paths relative the the BES Catalog Root the mimicry is required.

-Also in this directory are scripts, source code, and production rules for tools that can used to create and process hdf5/netcdf-4 data files to create portable dmr++ files whose binary data objects are held in a web object store like AWS S3.
+This directory (_data_) contains module test data, and the scripts, source code, and production rules for tools that can used to create and process hdf5/netcdf-4 data files to create portable dmr++ files whose binary data objects are held in a web object store like AWS S3.

 There are two scripts for building the dmr++ files.
 The first builds dmr++ files from data held in the locally mounted filesystem.
 The second builds dmr++ files from data held in Amazon's S3 storage.

+NOTE: Organizationally, this directory (_data_) and it's child directory _dmrpp_ are arranged in this hierarchy in order to mimic the deployment structure resulting from running "make install".
+Most modules do not need to do this but since dmr++ files reference other files, and they do so using paths relative the BES Catalog Root the mimicry is required.

-## Building
+## Building the software

-Despite the fact that these programs are shell scripts a localization step must take place.
+In order for these programs (shell scripts) to function correctly a localization step must take place.
 This happens when the parent software (the `dmrpp_module`) is built and installed as part of the BES.
 Once this is done the scripts will have been installed and should be in `$prefix/bin` and ready to use.

 ## `ingest_filesystem` - building dmr++ files from local files.
-The shell script `ingest_filesystem` is used to crawl through part of the local filesystem, identifying files that match a regular expression (default or supplied), and then attempting to build a dmr++ file for each matching file.
+The shell script `ingest_filesystem` is used to crawl through a branch of the local filesystem, identifying files that match a regular expression (default or supplied), and then attempting to build a dmr++ file for each matching file.

 ```
  Usage: ingest_filesystem [options]